stac-utils/titiler-pgstac/README.md

 ### `psycopg2` requirement

 `titiler.pgstac` depends on the `psycopg2` library.
-Because there are two ways of installing this package (`psycopg2` or `psycopg2-binary`), it is let to the user to install it. if you should to install `psycopg2`, you'll need to have Postgres installed.
+Because there are two ways of installing this package (`psycopg2` or `psycopg2-binary`), the user must install this separately from `titiler.pgstac`. `psycopg2-binary` is a binary wheel distribution of the `psycopg2` package and is simpler for development. `psycopg2` is [generally recommended](https://github.com/psycopg/psycopg2/blob/e7c5f95bf60f4d243733e3cbcedb365d76aa28d5/README.rst#installation) for production use.
+Note that to install `psycopg2`, you'll need to have Postgres headers installed and available for the compilation process.

 ### Launch